 Inside the lab, the collaboration opportunities are even greater.

 “We designed the space hoping that students would end up talking and even working with other students they wouldn’t normally see,” said Kurzweg, an associate professor in the Department of Electrical and Computer Engineering.
 “There’s just so much synergy between our different areas of expertise and research that it makes sense for students to communicate with each other and develop their own projects together.”

 A student works at one of the workstations set up in the space.

 Those students now sit in open workstations, a complete turnaround from the isolating, private cubicles in the old labs.
 A glass-walled conference room is stationed in the middle of the room, while the professor’s offices (also with glass facades) line the perimeter of the open space.
 There’s also a communal work area, called “the dragon’s den,” that is a wide, open space tall enough to fly drones and wide enough to have robots zoom around.

 The professors also designed lab rooms to fill needs that had long been lacking.
 A dual-reverberation chamber was built to simulate different types of wireless environments to test electromagnetic capability testing and test radios.
 Before, they would have to travel to a naval base in Virginia to work with such an unusual chamber.
 Another lab offers deionized water on tap, which the professors and students previously had to obtain at a chemistry department across campus, one gallon at a time.

-Outside companies could come in to use the labs and even set up a home in the space — like Fontecchio’s company, Dragon Spectrum — to bolster Drexel’s contributions to the Innovation Neighborhood.
+Outside companies could come in to use the labs and even set up a home in the space — like Fontecchio’s company, Dragon Spectral — to bolster Drexel’s contributions to the Innovation Neighborhood.